State-by-State Pillar

 How to use the state pages

 Start with either your pickup state or your delivery state.
 The page tells you what makes transport in that state different and shows typical prices on common routes.
-If your specific route isn't listed, the pricing math is simple to apply: $500 flat up to 42 miles, $1.5658/mi to 1,000, $1.80/mi beyond.
-Brachy?
-Add $0.15/mi.
-Military?
-Subtract 10% from base.
+If your specific route isn't listed, the distance bands above give you a realistic ballpark.
+Brachycephalic breeds add a small per-mile surcharge.
+Military clients get 10% off the base price.

 The FAQ on each state page often answers your specific question faster than the quote form.
 If you have a French Bulldog going from California, the California page's FAQ addresses that directly — same for Florida snowbird moves, Texas PCS, North Carolina military base pickup.

 Quote form when ready.
 Include as much detail as you have — pickup date flexibility, any medical or breed considerations, military status if applicable, destination details.
-Personal reply within two hours.
+Personal reply within 24 hours.

 Browse by state